Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-Let us consider the above statement: First, what justifies talking about a given realization?
+To uncover the problem we must consider the above statement with some care: First of all, what justifies talking about a given realization?
 What are these realizations?
 Where, in the standard quantum theory, is there any reference to ``a realization"?
-In fact, one must wonder if the authors are thinking that each one of them is characterized by a definite value of field and momentum conjugate, as characterized by equation 26 (reproduced above) of \cite{Polarski-Kiefer}?
-Perhaps this is only the mean values of the corresponding quantities in some quantum states?
+In fact, one must wonder if the position advocated by followers of these type of approaches is that each one of those realizations is characterized by a definite value of field and momentum conjugate, as characterized by equation 26 (reproduced above) of \cite{Polarski-Kiefer}?
+Perhaps, we should think that this only refers to the mean values of the corresponding quantities in some quantum states (one for each realization)?
 If so, which ones?
-Then we are told that {\it ``the quantum system is equivalent to classical random system"}, indicating that, according to the authors, there is associated to our quantum system a given {\it ``probability assigned to each of the element "} of a certain classical ensemble.
+Then, the manuscript states that {\it ``the quantum system is equivalent to classical random system"}, indicating that, according to such posture, there is associated to our quantum system a given {\it ``probability assigned to each of the elements "} of a certain classical ensemble.
 What is this classical ensemble supposed to be representing ?
-Should we view our universe as an element of an ensemble of classical universe?
+Should we view our universe as an element of an ensemble of classical universes?
 In that case, our particular universe would be classical!.
-Perhaps what the authors have in mind is to associate with a classical ensemble the collection of possible outcomes of certain measurements.
-That is to say that quantum state is not characterizing the objective physical conditions of the system under description, but it is just a codification of the results of subsequent measurements.
+Perhaps, what the manuscript refers to, implies the association with a classical ensemble to the collection of possible outcomes of certain measurements.
+That is to say, to an implicit assumption that the quantum state is not characterizing the objective physical conditions of the system under description, but it is just a codification of the results of subsequent measurements.
 This does not seem to have any justification, unless one is taking the view a) of section III, which, as we have seen, does not allow us to apply quantum theory to cosmology.

-Regarding the state of the field, the situation at hand, is just that in terms of the original creation and anhilation operators, the state we identified as a vacuum is now a squeezed state.
-But having a squeezed state has no effect on the quantum field and momentum operators which do, of course, continue to satisfy the Heisenberg uncertainties.
-The authors seem to adscribe a fundamental value to the squezeeing of the state ignoring that one can always find a new set of operators in terms of which, the evolved vacuum will look as a ``standard vacuum".